Humane Leadership (MS)

 M.A., Warsaw University

-Dr. Gatarek is one of the co-designers of the M.S. in Humane Studies.
+Dr. Gatarek is one of the co-designers of the M.S. in Humane Leadership (previously Hiumane Studies).
 She has taught in this program since its inception in 2012.
-More recently she has assumed a role of one of the program's co-directors.
+More recently she has assumed a role of its director.

-To her teaching and scholarship, Dr. Gatarek brings her eeducational background in humane education, psychology, and philosophy.
+To her teaching and scholarship, Dr. Gatarek brings her educational background in humane education, psychology, research methodology, and philosophy.

 Her current research interests include humane education, anthrozoology, and research methods in social sciences.